Dotnetflare/dotnetflare/README.md

-# DotNetMastery
+# Dotnet Flare

 ## Overview
-**DotNetMastery** is an extensive open-source repository designed to cover the entire world of **C#** and **.NET** programming.
+**Dotnet Flare** is an extensive open-source repository designed to cover the entire world of **C#** and **.NET** programming.
 The project encompasses everything from basic syntax and data structures to advanced design patterns, architectural principles, and integrations with databases and cloud platforms.

 Whether you're a beginner, an intermediate developer, or an expert, this repository serves as a one-stop resource to:
 - Learn **C# language features** from the ground up.